Valentine's Day 2019: Fun and affordable!

 At Velvet Caviar, for example, you can choose from a wide assortment of unique and decorative phone cases, and score 25 percent off sitewide and free shipping with promo code CNET.See it at Velvet Caviar

 I'm also a big fan of the new Tile Trackers, which are insanely useful and very affordable.
-The Tile Mate, for example, runs just $25.
+The Tile Mate, for example, runs just $25 -- but you can get one for $20 with promo code FINDLOVE (which expires Feb.
+9).
 It attaches to a keychain, purse or the like, then helps find misplaced phones.
 And it works in reverse, too, meaning a phone can help find a misplaced keychain, purse or the like.See it at Tile

 Again, this is hardly a romantic gift, but it's all in how you frame it.
 "I know how frustrating it is when things go missing," you say, "And a guy I know says these Tile things are awesome."
 Most importantly, make sure these sort of things are part of a larger gift experience -- these should be the Valentine's Day equivalent of a stocking stuffer, not the main gift!